 Lifeguard Instructor Course

 Through a blended learning style class, learn to teach a lifeguard course from beginning to end.
 You must be 17 years old and possess a current lifeguard certification.
-Skill assessment and polish will be completed the first class.
+Skill assessment and polish will be completed in the first class.
 Due to the nature of this course, teaching assignments will be delivered two weeks before the class, and registration will be closed without instructor approval.

 Program Contact Information: